Demi-urge/menace_sandbox/docs/dynamic_module_mapping.md

 `sandbox_runner.discover_recursive_orphans`, runs them with the standard unit tests and updates the module map once they succeed.
-Isolated modules returned by `discover_isolated_modules` are loaded automatically.
+Isolated modules returned by `discover_isolated_modules` are loaded automatically and always processed recursively.
 Pass `--discover-isolated` or set `SANDBOX_DISCOVER_ISOLATED=0` to skip them before falling back to the recursive discovery.
-These isolated modules are recursively tested just like regular orphans and merged into `module_map.json` once they pass so later runs treat them as normal members of their assigned groups.
-Use `--recursive-isolated` or set `SELF_TEST_RECURSIVE_ISOLATED=1` (or `SANDBOX_RECURSIVE_ISOLATED=1` when running via `sandbox_runner`) to also traverse their dependencies when generating the list.
+These isolated modules are tested along with any dependencies and merged into `module_map.json` once they pass so later runs treat them as normal members of their assigned groups.
+Simple workflows are generated for the new modules and existing flows are updated via `try_integrate_into_workflows`.
+Use `--recursive-isolated` or set `SELF_TEST_RECURSIVE_ISOLATED=1` when running the self tests manually to mirror this behaviour.